 Add a column to your query results (or edit an existing column) where values are set based on certain “if… then” conditions.

-Dashboard variables can be used in any part of a Case Statement pipeline step.
+Dashboard Controls can be used in any part of a Case Statement pipeline step.

 To pass through column values in THEN or ELSE, select Column from the dropdown and choose your column.

 Combine columns either by applying a mathematical operation or by concatenation.
 Check the Hide Combined Columns checkbox to hide your original columns.